fbacchella/fiorun/README.md

 The image shows an heat map with response time and plot the bandwith or io/s.

-The sections for the yaml file are : default, to describe common values plot, to describe the output image csv, to describe the output csv run, the steps to execute.
+The sections for the yaml file are :

+* defaults, to describe common values

+  each command will look in the defaults for the missing arguments.
+Every default value can be change on the command line with -D key=value

+* variables, some variables used in the fio script
+* plot, to describe the output image
+* csv, to describe the output csv
+* run, the steps to execute.

 A simple yaml look likes :

-    default:
+    defaults:
         blockdevice: "/dev/sdb"
         mount_point: "/bench"
         part: "/dev/sdb"